 Kingsley Cricket Club is fully committed to safeguarding and promoting the wellbeing of all its members.
-The club believes that it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect, encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with a CWO (see page 5 for contact details) or club chairman, Kieron Ollier (07471 817294).
+The club believes that it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect, encouraged to be open at all times and to share any concerns or complaints that they may have about any aspect of the club with a CWO (see below for contact details) or club chairman, Kieron Ollier (07471 817294).

 As a member of Kingsley Cricket Club you are expected to abide by the general rules of the club set out in its Constitution and its Cricketers’ Charter, the ECB’s Code of Conduct and Spirit of Cricket, and by the following Junior Code of Conduct: